FanDuel Sports Network Ohio: History

+In December 2025, Main Street Sports Group began to miss rights fee payments to sports teams featured on their networks; the company was attempting to sell itself to British sports streaming company DAZN and would prepare to cease operations if it could not complete the transaction before the end of January 2026.
+Puck News reported that as a result of the failed rights payments and cancelled sale to DAZN, Main Street Sports Group intended to wind down operations in spring 2026 following the conclusion of the 2025–26 NHL and NBA seasons.
+The Cincinnati Reds were one of the nine MLB teams that terminated their contract with Main Street in January 2026; on February 2, the Cincinnati Reds announced that MLB Local Media would assume production and distribution of their local telecasts beginning with their 2026 season.

+Altafiber stopped carrying FanDuel Sports Network Ohio's Cincinnati subfeed on April 30, having already created a channel for MLB Local Media's Cincinnati Reds games.

 Feeds

-The network operates regional feeds for the Cleveland and Cincinnati markets, both branded as FanDuel Sports Ohio (but with the latter feed disambiguated in some electronic program guides and online television listings services as "FanDuel Sports Cincinnati"), which broadcast different events depending on the market.
-This arrangement can cause event conflicts in the Columbus market, which is located between Cincinnati and Cleveland.
-In the event of conflicting events between the two regional feeds (typically between the Columbus Blue Jackets and Cleveland Cavaliers, the Blue Jackets and Cincinnati Reds, and the Reds and Cavaliers), TV providers in Central Ohio will carry the other game on an alternate channel.
+The network operated regional feeds for the Cleveland and Cincinnati markets, both branded as FanDuel Sports Network Ohio (but with the latter feed disambiguated in some electronic program guides and online television listings services as FanDuel Sports Network Cincinnati), which broadcast different events depending on the market.
+This arrangement occasionally caused event conflicts in the Columbus market, which is located between Cincinnati and Cleveland.
+In the event of conflicting events between the two regional feeds (typically between the Columbus Blue Jackets and Cleveland Cavaliers, the Blue Jackets and Cleveland Cavaliers, TV providers in Central Ohio usually carried the other game on an alternate channel.